ZJONSSON/cache-stampede/README.md

 * `require('cache-stampede').redis(redis_client,[options])`
 * `require('cache-stampede').file(directory,[options])`

 Optional options as the second arguments.
-The available options are `maxRetries` and `retryDelay` and `expiry`  (in ms).
+Cache control options are `maxRetries` and `retryDelay` and `expiry`  (in ms).
 They are applied as default options to any request that doesn't explicitly specify them.
 The mongoose adapter will accept the particular `mongoose` object to be used as a property in options.
+Finally you can (optional) specify `passphrase` and `algo` (defaults to `aes192`) to encrypt/decrypt all data that flows through the cache.
+Any record that was saved with a passphrase with have the property `encrypted` equal to `true`.

 Please note: The relevant database libraries (mongo, mongoose and redis) are only included as dev depdencies and are not installed through regular npm install.